 Towns in Swedish Lapland

 Find your own favourite spot.
 We have many to choose from.
 Ain't no mountain high, ain't no valley low, ain't no river wide enough.

 Swedish Lapland is Sweden’s northernmost destination, spanning from Skellefteå in the south to Kiruna in the north.
 The free-flowing rivers have been a connector for all the towns and villages within the destination since the beginning of time, serving as travel routes, as a source of food and income – twining together the destination’s history and culture.
 Although we share the sub-arctic climate, the alternating landscape has its unique characteristics.
 All of this also is a part of Sápmi, the land of the Sámi.

 Let’s start with the coastal line.
-Here the fishermen’s culture has its stronghold, with salmon and vendace as the main catch.
-In Kalix, they produce the origin-protected vendace roe Kalixlöjrom, considered as fine as any caviar.
-The over 4,000 islands shelters unique species and flora, as well as sandy beaches and quaint island lodges and hostels accessible only by boat.
+Here the angler’s culture has its stronghold, with salmon and vendace as the main catch.
+In Kalix, they produce the origin-protected vendace roe Kalix löjrom, considered as fine as any caviar.
+The over 4,000 islands shelter unique species and flora, sandy beaches, quaint island lodges, and hostels accessible only by boat.
 In winter, the sea freezes and ice roads strong enough to carry a car can guide you through the alien landscape of icy boulders.

 The River Valleys (Lule, Pite, Kalix, Torne) stretch from the coast up to the mountains, all with their own quaint, small villages, funny dialects, great fishing and most of all – serenity.